The moving in of my first own dog

 Although in most cases medicines are not stored on the floor, they are still a sensitive issue.
 Unfortunately, the round pills can slip out of your hand very easily and hide in small grooves or under the kitchen counter.
 There they are hard to reach for us, but not for our curious puppies.
 Puppies also see it as their personal duty to immediately soak up anything potentially edible on the floor - sometimes you can't see that fast.
 Medications should therefore be kept out of reach and taken without the dog being present.
 Here, too, I speak from experience.
 No - El Carlos fortunately did not swallow any pills.
 When I was 4 years old I once decided to taste the funny pink heart pills of my great-grandmother, which were on her bedside table... - Don't worry, I am fine again, I think.

-5. Simply clean out the mess
+5. Simply clean out - tidying up according to the principle of minimalism

 Everyone knows the problem.
 Over the years an unbelievable amount of small stuff accumulates.
 It ends up in the basement, in the corners, in baskets and bowls - in the worst case in the mouth of your puppy.
 The arrival of the new family member is the perfect opportunity to clean out the mess and bring a new order into your own four walls.
 Less is more.
 In recent years, a minimalist lifestyle has established itself and, at the latest since Marie Kondo showed us on Netflix how to clean up simply and effectively, there are no excuses anymore.
 Minimalism means concentrating on the essentials, only surrounding yourself with things that you really need and that you enjoy.
 It also means one less source of danger for your young animal roommate.
 By the way, thanks to Ms. Kondo, I have not only brought structure into my closet, but also arranged my dog collars and leashes so that I can see all the variations when I open the drawer.
 Since then, I no longer simply reach in, but deliberately switch between my beautiful William Walker collars.

 If you have everything together before, you will have less stress afterwards.
 In the center of the initial equipment should always be the dog sleeping place.
 Puppies need much more sleep and rest than adult dogs.
 They like it soft and fluffy.
 Quiet, but not isolated.
 Ideally you place dog beds and co in the living room a little bit apart, e.g. next to the sofa, facing the room and with a wall in the back.
 The dog bed becomes thereby inevitably an element of the interior decoration.
 Therefore I personally, no matter if dog bed, dog pillow or plaid, do not only focus on highest comfort, but also on a design that does not go beyond the spatial structure.
 All products of our Sleep Collection fit seamlessly into almost any living ambience thanks to their subtle colors.
 Our round Dogbed Comfy Cloud is especially designed for our youngest four-legged friends and convinces with maximum fluffiness.
 What is more important than any optical aspect, especially for puppies, is the possibility of a comfortable cleaning, as well as a robust fabric.
 Since the house-cleaning of puppies usually takes some time, all William Walker Sleep products are of course easy to clean and machine washable.
 The puppy initial equipment of course also includes bowls, excrement bags, cuddly toys, toys, brushes, medical utensils, such as tick forceps and claw cutters, but of course also accessories for the first dog walk.
-Many of these products we also offer of course, our Collars and leashes are also available especially for the young and small dogs from XXS.
+Our Collars and leashes are also available especially for the young and small dogs from XXS.

 Followed all tips?
 Then nothing stands in the way of the puppy moving in.
 One last piece of advice I would like to give you on the way: Enjoy the puppy time to the fullest!
 Because before you know it, it's already over and your little buddy is suddenly already really grown up.
 For me it feels like the blink of an eye when 383 grams suddenly turned into 30 kilograms.